All Episodes

 We can do anything we want.

-There's there's no sin in our secular world.
+There's no sin in our secular world.

 Therefore, when we do the very things that Larry Craig is accused of doing, we can be called hypocrites, so that makes it all right.